tasmota/docs/docs/Teleinfo.md

 ```
 17:24:56.758 CMD: EnergyConfig
-17:24:56.766 TIC: Settings Mode:historique, Raw:noraw, Skip:0, Limit:0
+17:24:56.766 TIC: Settings Mode:historique, RX:GPIO23, EN:None, Raw:noraw, Skip:0, Limit:0
 17:24:56.783 MQT: emoncms/ch2i/factory/denky_D6C0C0/stat/RESULT = {"EnergyConfig":"Done"}
 ```
-In this case we can see we are in historique mode, no data will be send (noraw) on frame reception keeping default config of telemetry.
+In this case we can see we are in historique mode, RX data is coming on GPIO32 (it's an ESP32) and Enable Pin is not used.
+No MQTT raw frame will be sent (noraw) on teleinfo frame reception, so keeping default config of telemetry.

 ## Energy from Teleinfo